 Analysis & Observations: This is not exhaustive, but touches on pieces of analysis, anecdotal observation and assertions made by ACK-Now.

-1. For the town of Nantucket, during the first 7 months of FY 2021 (July 1, 2020 to June 03, 2021) The new 6% short-term rental tax has generated 80%, or $5.67 million out of $7.12 million, of Room Occupancy Taxes, which includes tax from hotel, inn and B&B rooms.
-This bylaw puts this new, growing revenue at risk, potentially reducing funds that could go to affordable housing.
+1. For the town of Nantucket, during the first year the new 6% short term rental tax was in place, it generated 72%, or $5.76 million out of the total $7.98 million generated in Room Occupancy Taxes, which includes tax from hotel, inn and B&B rooms.
+In the first 6 months of FY 2022, those numbers continue to grow substantially.
+ACK-Now's proposed Article 43 bylaw puts this new, growing revenue at risk, potentially reducing funds that could go to affordable housing.
 ACK-Now has presented nothing to address what would replace this direct tax loss, in addition to the much larger indirect loss of vacationer spending on island.

-4. If a Nantucket Bylaw was proposed restricting hotels, B&B’s and Inns, and those owners were not informed to express their view or have a chance to defend against a harmful bylaw, there would be an uproar and likely lawsuits
+4. If a Nantucket Bylaw was proposed restricting hotels, B&B’s and Inns, and those owners were not informed to express their view or have a chance to defend against a harmful bylaw, there would be an uproar.
+We fully support the creations of a working group that would include representatives from all constituents involved in the short-term rental discussion, working together towards a solution that does the most good and the least harm.

 6. ACK-Now tries to give comfort by saying they don’t want to eliminate short-term rentals, only restrict them.
 Of course, not pushing the nuclear button is a plus, but they overlook the fact that a small economic impact can have a material effect on an economy.
 The Great Recession of 2008/09 saw a GDP fall in the U.S., peak to trough, of only 4.3%.
 This caused enormous pain, especially for hourly employees and those with little savings.
 National unemployment grew to 11%.
 Real estate values fell nationally; on island the decline was 15% - 25% from 2007 to 2010.